MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 using CarboKitten.Visualization: map_view, map_view!

 # -----------------------------------------------------------------------------
-# Example 1 — one-call form, straight from an HDF5 file.
-Mirrors how
+# Example 1 —  from an HDF5 file.
-# `sediment_profile` / `wheeler_diagram` are typically invoked from scripts.
 # -----------------------------------------------------------------------------
 function from_file()
     fig = map_view(